 Neighbourhood Planning is a new way for communities to get involved in planning the future of their areas.

 Communities have been encouraged to get involved in planning for their areas for many years through the preparation of their own parish plans and village statements, and through consultation on the Local Plan and other planning documents.
 This hasn't changed.
-The Council is preparing a new Local Plan for the borough and we still want to hear your views.

 However, communities can now work with Parish and Town Councils to create Neighbourhood Development Plans, and if they wish Neighbourhood Development Orders.
 The easiest way to get involved in Neighbourhood Planning is through your local Parish Council or Town Council.
 However, it is not compulsory to prepare a neighbourhood plan; the decision will rest with the town and parish councils.